 • Preheat the oven to 375°F. Grease a 9×13-inch baking dish.

-• Cook the spaghetti al dente in a large pot salted water according to package directions.
+• Cook the spaghetti al dente in a large pot of salted water according to package directions.
 Drain well, do not rinse.

 • Meanwhile, to make the sauce, in a large skillet, melt the butter over medium heat.
-Add onion, garlic, and bell pepper can cook until tender.
+Add onion, garlic, and bell pepper and cook until tender.
 Stir in the flour and Italian seasoning and cook for 1-2 minutes.

 • Gradually add the broth and half and half, a bit at a time, whisking until smooth after each addition.
 Bring to a boil and let boil 1 minute or until thick and bubbly.